What are STSMs?

-A total budget of EUR 27,625.00 has been allocated for the remaining part of the Grant Period 3 (ending on April 30th, 2021).
-The amounts granted for each individual STSM will be determined during the evaluation process.
-The APPLY Action has now an open call with the deadline falling on September 30th, 2020.
-The decision on applications will be communicated by October 15th.
-In view of the present epidemic situation we encourage applicants to plan their STSM during later parts of the current Grant Period.
+A total budget of EUR 6,000.00 has been allocated for the Grant Period 5 (ending on April 18th, 2023).
+The amounts granted for each STSM will be determined during the evaluation process.
+The call opens on November 15, with the deadline falling on January 8, 2023.
+The STSMs should take place between January 15 and March 31, 2023.

 How can you apply?
 How the whole process look like?